-Situated to the west of Portrush and about a 25 minute drive, Downhill Demesne is home to both the sprawling ruins of Downhill House and the spectacular Mussenden Temple which were built in the 18th century as part of the estate of Frederick Augustus Hervey, Bishop of Derry and Earl of Bristol.
-The estate lies on a wide open field overlooking the golden beaches below and even on a cloudy day in June, we couldn’t fail to be swept away by the beauty of the place.
+Situated to the west of Portrush and about a 25 minute drive, Downhill Demesne is home to both the sprawling ruins of Downhill House and the spectacular Mussenden Temple.
+Both were built in the 18th century as part of the estate of Frederick Augustus Hervey, Bishop of Derry and Earl of Bristol.
+The estate lies on a wide open field overlooking the golden beaches below.
+And even on a cloudy day in June, we couldn’t fail to be swept away by the beauty of the place.

-Now under the careful ownership of the National Trust, you can approach the house along paths mown through the grass, left to grow long and wild for the pollinators.
+Now under the careful ownership of the National Trust, you can approach Downhill House along paths mown through the grass.
+The grass has been left to grow long and wild for the pollinators.
 From a distance, you can see the structure looming large on the horizon.

 And, as you walk through the meadow of buttercups and up the hill, the house finally comes into full view …

-Sadly, the house was entirely gutted by a fire which broke out in 1851 but you can wander around the glorious ruins, imagining what life might have been like for an 18th century earl and admire the beautiful views through the large, empty windows to the countryside beyond.
+Sadly, the house was entirely gutted by a fire which broke out in 1851.
+But you can wander around the glorious ruins, imagining what life was like for an 18th century earl.
+You can also admire the beautiful views through the large, empty windows to the countryside beyond.

-From there, you can then follow the path that leads down to Mussenden Temple, built as a summer library for the Earl and inspired by the Temple of Vesta in Tivoli, near Rome.
+From Dowhill House, you can then follow the path that leads down to Mussenden Temple.
+It was built as a summer library for the Earl and was inspired by the Temple of Vesta in Tivoli, near Rome.

 Views from inside Mussenden Temple

-After lingering at the Temple for some time, we followed the trail further around the estate, taking in the clifftop views over the railway track below and stopping to admire the many wildflowers.
+After lingering at the Temple for some time, we followed the trail back round Downhill Demesne.
+All the while, we took in the clifftop views over the railway track below.
+And we stopped to admire the many wildflowers.

-Then, after a while, we returned to our starting point, our faces flush with the sea air and it was time for a sit down and a coffee at Al’s coffee bar which sits adjacent to the car park.
+Then, after a while, we returned to our starting point, our faces flush with the sea air.
+It was time for a sit down and a coffee at Al’s coffee bar which is beside the car park.

-All in all, we really enjoyed our time here – a truly beautiful setting with lots to see and explore.
-As I mentioned previously, the estate is now managed by the National Trust and you can visit their website here for more information on opening times, admission prices and other sites to visit within the Demesne.
+All in all, we really enjoyed our time at Downhill Demesne.
+Its a truly beautiful setting with lots to see and explore.
+As I mentioned previously, the estate is now managed by the National Trust.
+You can visit their website here for more information on opening times, admission prices and other sites to visit within the Demesne.

 I love such architectural ruins.
 They carry the essence of the past, and they linger in present like an old, incomplete story.